Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Main result

-So, we can find $\xbt$ such that $f(\xbt)\leq(1+\epsilon)\cdot f(\x^*)$ in time $O\Big(nd\log n + d^3\log d + nd\,\frac{\log(1/\epsilon)}{\log(n/d)}\Big)$. \end{corollary} Crucially, the SVRN-based least squares solver only requires a preconditioner $\Bbt$ that is a $1/4$-approximation of $(\A^\top\A)^{-1}$ to reach its fast $\tilde O(d/n)$ convergence rate.
-This is in contrast to existing methods \cite{rokhlin2008fast,avron2010blendenpik,meng2014lsrn,pilanci2016iterative}, which would require an $O(\sqrt{d/n})$-approximation.
+\end{theorem} Crucially, the SVRN-based least squares solver only requires a preconditioner $\Hbt$ that is a constant factor approximation of the Hessian, i.e., $\alpha=O(1)$.
 Interestingly, our approach of transforming the problem via leverage score sampling appears to be connected to a weighted and preconditioned SGD algorithm of \cite{yang2017weighted} for solving a more general class of $\ell_p$-regression problems.
-We expect that Corollary \ref{c:least-squares} can be similarly extended beyond least squares regression.
+We expect that Theorem \ref{c:least-squares} can be similarly extended beyond least squares regression.